-I’m working with Dr Timothy Clifton and Dr Karim Malik on the application of a two-parameter perturbation theory to describe structure on cosmological scales at late times - this includes structure like galaxies and clusters.
+I completed my PhD in Theoretical Cosmology, studying how the universe came to be and how it evolved to its current state.
+I worked with Dr Timothy Clifton and Dr Karim Malik on the application of a two-parameter perturbation theory to describe structure on cosmological scales at late times - this includes structure like galaxies and clusters.
 The correct application of General Relativity to Large-Scale Structure (LSS) is increasingly important with increasing observational precision.
 It is also important when comparing different theories of gravity to observational data.

 I also have an interest in complexity science.
 I worked with Dr Tim Evans during my master’s and EPSRC funded summer project on accurately modeling citation networks – the network of scientists connected via references to one another.
 This is motivated by understanding whether ‘good’ publications gain the most citations.

 Queen Mary University of London